traumverloren/camping-in-iceland/README.md

 ### How did I choose a camper rental?

 Honestly, I didn't plan my trip planning to rent a camper van.
-I was thinking about staying in Reykavik & take some tours out from there, then I decided I wanted to do the ring road around Iceland and looked at tour buses (ridiculously expensive), then getting a rental car & renting hotel rooms, then landed on getting a camper van since would probably be the most flexible option & honestly the most affordable for me traveling solo.
+I was thinking about staying in Reykjavik & take some tours out from there, then I decided I wanted to do the ring road around Iceland and looked at tour buses (ridiculously expensive), then getting a rental car & renting hotel rooms, then landed on getting a camper van since would probably be the most flexible option & honestly the most affordable for me traveling solo.

 I rented my camper from [Happy Campers](https://happycampers.is/) after watching [this video](https://www.youtube.com/watch?v=RE1PQPCYbGg) of a woman solo camping in Iceland using their van.
 I felt like if it worked for her, it would work for me!
 There office is close to Keflavik International Airport & they offer a shuttle pickup from the airport every hour.